-The history of computing is divided into two major opposite categories: digital vs analog calculators.
+The history of computing is divided into two major categories: digital vs analog calculators.

-Digital mechanical calculators carry out out only the four operations, the analog computers which carry out all the functions of a modern scientific calculator.
+The digital mechanical calculator carries out only the four operations, the analog slide rule carry out the functions of a modern scientific calculator, except adding and subtracting.

 Counting the same stones I will have first 10 and doubling them 20.
 I have calculated digitally and the result is independent of the accuracy of the balance and the uniformity of the weights.
-It is impossible to make mistakes.
+Impossible to make mistakes.

 This anemometer shows the same data represented in both ways.
 The needle measures a distance and is less easy to read than the digital information, but it is more intuitive to notice the measured quantity.
 It must be remembered that 15.9 m / s indicates a strong wind, but the position of the needle over half scale tells us the situation immediately.
 For this reason the speedometers of the cars are always of the traditional type.